Co-Founder of The Tipsy Grapes. Certified Fan of Wine.

 Has a silky smooth mouthfeel and a lingering juicy finish.
 Well worth the $59 price tag.

-Tipsy Grapes Rating 96 points — a month ago
+Tipsy Grapes Rating 96 points — 3 months ago

 So this wine is advertised as a baby Amarone.
 It has has notes of dark plums, caramelized sugar, and raisins.
 It was what I was expecting from this little kid brother of the big and bold older brother.